-This blog has been created to document my development of site-specific sound works at a selection of English Heritage sites in South West England.
-The works will use voice to explore, and reflect on the significance, of historical sites, with the initial aim of creating downloadable sound works for visitors as a form of alternative interpretation.
+I am a Bristol-based artist, and my work spans the mediums of voice and live performance, drawing, sound art, video and artistic direction.
+This blog was originally created to document my development of site-specific sound works at a selection of English Heritage sites in South West England.
+Through the work, I intended to use my voice to explore, and reflect on the significance, of historical sites, with the initial aim of creating downloadable sound works for visitors as a form of alternative interpretation.

 I see the historical story and significance of an individual site as being tangible in its current physical presence, and for me, that means in experiencing its acoustics.
 Every site as has its own sonic language or ‘sound-world’, with its latent resonances, or ‘voices’, waiting to be found.
 In this way, heritage sites offer and enable sensory experiences which hover between past, present and future.

-My blog entries will document the work in progress, through which I will further develop my approach of ‘vocalising site’ – using my own voice to give voice, or a polyphony of voices, to site.
-This will in turn widen my concepts of what voice, and working with voice as a compositional tool, can be.
+My blog entries document the work in progress, through which I will further develop my approach of ‘vocalising site’ – using my own voice to give voice, or a polyphony of voices, to site.
+This will in turn wides my concepts of what voice, and working with voice as a compositional tool, can be.
 I will not be aiming to necessarily make flawless ‘choral’ sounds, but rather to use my voice as openly as I can to respond to each site, thereby also challenging and augmenting my own relationship with my voice.
 Through this, an inter-related site, sound and vocal practice, I aim to reflect each site individually, including its relationship with its surroundings, and the conditions of the time spent there.

-Ellen Southern, July 2014 (updated November 2016)
+Ellen Southern, July 2014 (updated June 2020)